-By Peter Thorp, Final Year Film and Spanish student
+By Peter Thorp, Fourth Year, Film and Spanish

 Stood atop the beautiful Mirador San Nicolás in Granada, on a pleasantly warm evening in early March, I noted how everything seemed to be finally coming together.

 I’d completed a term-and-a-half of my year abroad in Spain and was fully settled into my temporary home of La Palma del Condado, a small town just outside Sevilla.
 My job as a teaching assistant at the local primary school was easy and enjoyable; work-related stress was non-existent, and the pay was excellent for such a relaxing position.
 Due to this and my shockingly low rent (125 euros per month to live in a three-storey, four-bedroom house), I was in the best financial position since I’d started earning money, and with this newfound disposable income, my flatmates and I decided to travel.
 By early February, we’d planned three trips: to Faro in Portugal, then Granada and finally Malaga.

 It was on a bus on our final trip that things began to fall apart.
 My flatmate tapped me on the shoulder and showed me a tweet that showed the current number of Covid-19 cases in Italy.
 As I glanced at her phone, I was ready to roll my eyes, tell her to chill out and put my earphones back in.
 The figures I read, however, made my eyes widen, and instead of ranting that she was worrying too much, I fell quiet.
 Evidently, she was right to be worried.
 When I went back to looking out of the window, I felt, for the first time, the small pang of anxiety that would steadily grow over the coming months.